Road Trip Guide Blue Ridge Parkway Best Stops

 In Asheville, we stayed at Country Inn & Suites by Radisson, Asheville Westgate.
 Overall, it was alright, but the ceiling in the shower was peeling, the sink stopper wasn’t working well, and the room smelt of dog big time.
 Since we brought our dog ourselves, I was understanding of the dog smell, but others might not like it.

-When I go back to Asheville, I will more likely stay at one of these properties instead: The Omni Grove Park Inn, Hyatt Place Downtown, Crowne Plaza Resort, or Grand Bohemian Hotel Asheville, Autograph Collection.
+When I go back to Asheville, I will more likely stay at one of these properties instead: The Omni Grove Park Inn, Double Tree Hilton Downtown, Crowne Plaza Resort, or Grand Bohemian Hotel Asheville, Autograph Collection.

 I hope you have an awesome time driving through the beautiful mountain areas of North Carolina as much as I did, and please remember to respect the signage and stay on the trail, and help promote keeping the trails clean by leaving no trash behind.